C2-DPO: Constrained Controlled Direct Preference Optimization: Constrained Controlled DPO ( C2-DPO )

-Moving from~\eqref{eq:constraint_phi_identity} to~\eqref{eq:v2}, we have rewritten the constraint entirely in the log-space, thus, avoiding numerical issues, and similar to the logarithmic constraint in Section~\ref{subsec:Log-constraint}, allowing a straightforward implementation of the corresponding \texttt{C-3DPO} algorithm.
-Equipping the \texttt{DPO} loss~\eqref{eq:DPO} with the logarithmic constraint~\eqref{eq:v2}, we obtain the following loss for \texttt{C-3DPO}:
+Moving from~\eqref{eq:constraint_phi_identity} to~\eqref{eq:v2}, we have rewritten the constraint entirely in the log-space, thus avoiding numerical issues, and similar to the logarithmic constraint in Section~\ref{subsec:Log-constraint}, allowing a straightforward implementation of the corresponding \texttt{C2-DPO} algorithm.
+Equipping the \texttt{DPO} loss~\eqref{eq:DPO} with the logarithmic constraint~\eqref{eq:v2}, we obtain the following loss for \texttt{C2-DPO}:

-We conclude the section by noting that unlike $\varphi(x)=\log x$, deriving an RLHF interpretation under $\varphi(x)= x$ is subtle.
+Note that unlike $\varphi(x)=\log x$, deriving an RLHF interpretation under $\varphi(x)= x$ is subtle.
 That said, an interesting property under $\varphi(x)= x$ is that the winner probability can increase only by an amount equal to $\piRef(y_l|x)$.
-This means that we will not put the entire probability mass behind $y_w$.
-Thus, this constraint can serve as an additional guardrail to maintain a stochastic $\pi_\theta$.
+This means that we will not put the entire probability mass on $y_w$.